Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-3/01-quantification.md

 ## HTSeq-count

 For our analysis, we will used `htseq-count`.
-The `htseq-count`algorithm follows a specific set of rules to count reads overlapping genomic features, in order to quantify expression over those features (genes).
+The `htseq-count` algorithm follows a specific set of rules to count reads overlapping genomic features, in order to quantify expression over those features (genes).
 As input, `htseq-count` requires:
 - Aligned sequencing reads (`SAM/BAM` file)
 - List of genomic features (`GTF` file)

 `htseq-count` has numerous options that can be specified to control its behaviour.
 One important feature that can be controlled is how `htseq-count` will count reads that overlap multiple features, for which it has three distinct modes: `union` (default), `intersection_strict`, and `intersection_nonempty`.
-You change change these using the `mode` option.
+You can change these using the `mode` option.

 #### Counting modes (from the htseq-count documentation, found [here](https://htseq.readthedocs.io/en/release_0.11.1/count.html))